 The school uses Portables 1-4.
-Portable 1 houses the Athletic Offices and A hletic Trainers Office/ eight Room.
+Portable 1 houses the Athletic Offices and Athletic Trainers Office/Weight Room.
 Portable 2 is the Orchestra/general classroom.
 Portable 3 and 4 comprises two classrooms.
 Students are allowed in this area during instructional time only, or by appointment with faculty or other staff.